 Tiny little Dryden, Texas, population about 13, is one of just two communities in Terrell County, which sprawls across 2,358 square miles in the Chihuahuan Desert of southwest Texas.
-Like Dryden, the county, comprised mostly of large sheep and cattle ranches, is sparsely populated, with only about 1,100 people calling it home.
+Like Dryden, the county, comprised chiefly of large sheep and cattle ranches, is sparsely populated, with only about 1,100 people calling it home.

-Long before any settlements were established in the county, a number of Native American tribes roamed the region, leaving behind much evidence of their lives including arrowheads, tools, pictographs on cliff walls, and caves where burials have been found.
+Long before any settlements were established in the county, several Native American tribes roamed the region, leaving behind much evidence of their lives, including arrowheads, tools, pictographs on cliff walls, and caves where burials have been found.

-The earliest exploration of the area was made by Spanish Captain Jose de Berroteran in 1729 when he commanded an expedition to explore from Mission San Juan Bautista up the Rio Grande River to the mouth of the Rio Conchos.
+Spanish Captain Jose de Berroteran made the earliest exploration of the area in 1729.
+He commanded an expedition to explore from Mission San Juan Bautista up the Rio Grande to the mouth of the Rio Conchos.

-Captain Samuel Highsmith, under the command of John Coffee Hays, crossed the county in 1848 in an expedition to open a road from San Antonio to El Paso.
+Under the command of John Coffee Hays, Captain Samuel Highsmith crossed the county in 1848 in an expedition to open a road from San Antonio to El Paso.
 Under Lieutenant William Echols in 1859, caravans of the U.S. Camel Corps crossed the county searching for a shorter route to Fort Davis.

-Both Dryden and the county seat of Sanderson, just 20 miles to the northwest, were founded when the Galveston, Harrisburg, & San Antonio Railroad, was built through Terrell County in 1882.
-The settlement, was named for Eugene E. Dryden, the chief engineer of the railroad.
-The small town, which began with only a railroad section house soon became the center for several ranching-based businesses, including the Pecos Land and Cattle Company, which was established in Dryden in 1884.
+Both Dryden and the county seat of Sanderson, just 20 miles to the northwest, were founded when the Galveston, Harrisburg, & San Antonio Railroad was built through Terrell County in 1882.
+The settlement was named for Eugene E. Dryden, the chief engineer of the railroad.
+The small town, which began with only a railroad section house, soon became the center for several ranching-based businesses, including the Pecos Land and Cattle Company, established in Dryden in 1884.

-By 1886 W. W. Simonds, manager of the Pecos Land and Cattle Company, had built a large frame building for a post office and a store, as well as two adobe houses as residences for the Simonds family and and the ranch foreman.
+By 1886 W. W. Simonds, the Pecos Land and Cattle Company manager, had built a large frame building for a post office, a store, and two adobe houses as residences for the Simonds family, the ranch foreman.
 The company also drilled a water well, which supplied the town.
 A post office was established in 1888.

 The following year, a man named Beverly Carter Farley came to work for the Pecos Land and Cattle Company, remaining with them until the company was sold in 1895.
 He then bought several sections of land and ranched on his own.
 In 1908, he built the Dryden Hotel and a store.
 Four years later, in 1912, a combined schoolhouse, community center, and church were built to serve the community.

 The official time of the robbery is listed at 12:05 a.m.
-Afterwards, the engineer backed up the train, re-coupled the passenger cars and continued on to Sanderson.
+Afterward, the engineer backed up the train, re-coupled the passenger cars, and continued to Sanderson.

-The next year saw more excitement for tiny little Dryden, when two units of U.S. Troops were stationed there due to the Mexican border unrest of the Mexican Revolution.
+The following year saw more excitement for tiny little Dryden when two units of U.S. Troops were stationed there due to the Mexican border unrest of the Mexican Revolution.

-Despite the border troubles, Mexican ranchers continued to bring their cattle to Dryden for shipping, receive mail, and to shop for supplies.
+Despite the border troubles, Mexican ranchers continued to bring their cattle to Dryden for shipping, receiving mail, and shop for supplies.
 The locals were accustomed to Mexican visitors.
 The soldiers would stay until 1917.

-The Block Y Ranch, located in San Antonio, also moved part of their operations to Dryden in 1917, and started shipping cattle.
+The Block Y Ranch, located in San Antonio, also moved part of its operations to Dryden in 1917 and started shipping cattle.
 As employees were relocated, houses and a headquarters building were built.
-Ranch owner, Julian Marcus Bassett; however, was not much of a success and moved to Gila, New Mexico in 1928.
-However, he returned in 1930, and operated a store through the end of the decade.
+However, ranch owner Julian Marcus Bassett was not a success and moved to Gila, New Mexico, in 1928.
+However, he returned in 1930 and operated a store through the end of the decade.

-All that remains is today is about a dozen people and general store, that is as sparsely stocked as the county’s population.
+All that remains is today is about a dozen people and a general store that is as sparsely stocked as the county’s population.

-The pictographs are considered some of the most valued in North America and represent examples of at least three different time periods.
-Arrow heads and other workings found at the spring date from prehistoric to historic periods.
-In more recent history, the Comanche were known to have used the spring as a hunting camp in the fall for several months until the late 1870’s.
-Some of the pictographs portray a number of fights they had with the Apache.
-The pictographs also show early Spaniards who tried to institute Christianity, with images of a priests and a church.
+The pictographs are considered the most valued in North America and represent examples of at least three different time periods.
+Arrowheads and other workings found at the spring date from prehistoric to historic periods.
+In more recent history, the Comanche were known to have used the spring as a hunting camp in the fall for several months until the late 1870s.
+Some of the pictographs portray several fights they had with the Apache.
+The pictographs also show early Spaniards who tried to institute Christianity, with images of a priest and a church.

 The spring was also intermittently garrisoned by U.S. Army troops out of Fort Clark in Brackettville, beginning in about 1873.
-For years it mostly consisted of a tent camp site, but, in about 1880 became a more permanent camp when about 15 one-room adobe huts were built.
-The most well known of its army occupants were the “Black Watch” which was comprised of Black Seminole Indian Scouts led by Lieutenant (later Brigadier General) John Bullis.
+For years it mainly consisted of a tent campsite, but, in about 1880, it became a more permanent camp when about 15 one-room adobe huts were built.
+The most well-known of its army occupants were the “Black Watch,” which was comprised of Black Seminole Indian Scouts led by Lieutenant (later Brigadier General) John Bullis.
 The scouts patrolled the area to protect the water supply and area settlers from Indian attacks.
 They were also instrumental in leading cavalry forces to the Indians.
 A settler’s stone house was also built nearby in about 1884.
 Troops evacuated the site in 1885.
-Bullis returned to the spring some 20 year later and erected a water tank, which still stands today.
+Bullis returned to the spring some 20 years later and erected a water tank, which still stands today.

 The Camp Meyers site was excavated in 2007-2009 by Texas Tech University.
 The Bullis Camp Site is also listed on the National Register of Historic Places.

 Both Camp Meyers and the pictograph site are on private land called the Meyers Spring Ranch.
-Tours are available several times throughout the year through the Rock Art Foundation, located in San Antonio, who works in stewardship with the landowner.
+Tours are available several times throughout the year through the Rock Art Foundation, located in San Antonio, which works in stewardship with the landowner.

-At the time of this writing, the 19,000 acres Meyers Spring Ranch is for sale, if you just happen to have some $6.5 million.
+At the time of this writing, the 19,000 acres Meyers Spring Ranch is for sale if you happen to have some $6.5 million.